 This page contains resources to support institutions, staff and students in considering the potential impacts and benefits generative artificial intelligence (gen AI) tools pose for teaching, learning and assessment.
+TEQSA understands the uniqueness of each provider’s circumstances and therefore offers the following case studies and resources as examples of approaches being taken, both in Australia and beyond, for consideration.
+The resources on this page are not intended as guidance but rather seek to share approaches and practice.

 - Gen AI - TEQSA resources webpage.